-Since EM review is used as a compliance tool in the MREM program, the discard annotations are not as robust and typically occur less frequently to those in the catch estimation EM programs.
+Since EM review is used as a compliance tool in the MREM program, the discard annotations are not as robust and typically occur less frequently to those in other EM programs.
 Length and weight data are not collected via EM review.
-Since no length or weight data is collected, the grade code in catch data will always be entered as GRADE_CODE = 01 (ROUND).
+Since no length or weight data is collected, the grade code in catch data will always be entered as GRADE_CODE = 01 (ROUND) and the ESTIMATION_METHOD = UNKNOWN for all species.
+Only a UNIT_COUNT is required.
 Subsampling will not occur on MREM trips and should not be documented during review.
 There may be instances in which a high volume of discards are observed including: higher than usual Fish NK entries due to image quality issues or improper handling, vessels who are new to the program or have added a new crewmember and are yet to master MREM handling.

-General Discarded Groundfish Annotation Requirements:
+Discarded Groundfish That Do Not Require Annotation:

-Starting in fishing year 2022, there are several categories of allocated discarded fish that do not require a discard annotation.
+There are several categories of allocated discarded groundfish that do not require a discard annotation.
 For mobile gear this includes fish that are seen escaping from the net during haulback, fall from the net and overboard while moving nets to checkerpens, wash overboard during haulback, fall from the net while setting gear, or wash overboard immediately after haulback.
 For fixed gears examples include fish that break-free at the water line, fish that fall from the hauler, fish that fall from a hook, and drop-offs.
 Additionally, if fish from a prior trip are seen falling from the net during the set of the first haul no annotations are required.
-Allocated groundfish that are handled by the crew and discarded will require a catch entry and an Incident Report to be submitted.
-One Incident Report will be filed per trip for allocated groundfish discarding regardless of how many are documented.
+Allocated groundfish that are handled by the crew and discarded will require a catch entry.
 Examples include when a crewmember tosses, kicks, sweeps, hoses, or shovels allocated groundfish or unidentifiable fish overboard.
 See the Documentation of Fish Disposition section for full details on annotation requirements.